mozilla/mozmill-environment/linux/templates/readme.txt

 The run script can be used in interactive or scripted mode.
 For the latter, parameters have to be passed in.

-Manual:   . run.sh
+Manual:     . ./run
-Scripted: run.sh mozmill -b /usr/bin/firefox-bin -t ~/mozmill-tests/firefox
+Scripted:   ./run mozmill -b /usr/bin/firefox-bin -t ~/mozmill-tests/firefox